 Houston Medical Practice Set-Up & Merger Attorney

-Texas Health and Medical Law Attorneys
+Serving Clients in Health and Medical Law Cases Across Texas

 Learn more about our services.
 Call (713) 909-7323 for an initial consultation.

 Managing the liabilities of a health care practice demands a client-specific focus on all relevant legal issues, including those involving choice of entity, real estate transactions, employment relationships, and contractual agreements.
 Navigating these issues during a set-up or merger also requires effective risk-management and compliance with regulations tailored to the unique needs of a practice.